nortmas/drupal-go/README.md

 ## Understanding Go configurations
 * `project_name` - Will be used for the drupal site name and composer.json project name.
 * `project_machine_name` - Will be used for different needs to unify some configurations also will be used as a url prefix.
+* `port` - The port which will be used for the local site url.
 * `include_basic_modules` - Will include the set of prepared modules and enable them after installation.
 * `drush` - Used to configure drush aliases and other useful drush adjustments.
 * `multisite` - You can specify the array of needed domains to create the folder structure automatically.
+* `gitlab` - Configure GitLab CI files for the deployment flow.
+* `behat` - Used for Behat configuration files.
 * All other configurations are related to the [docker4drupal](https://github.com/wodby/docker4drupal)

 FYI: If you set `memcached` to be enabled, it will also enable memcache drupal module and implement appropriate configurations.